Strandir in the West Fjords is a perfect road trip for a two-day scenic drive

-In recent decades the road to the northernmost part of Strandir which you can reach by road has improved, and driving all the way to Norðurfjörður fjord is relatively easy, in summer.
-It is not a drive anyone should even think about during winter as the road is most likely closed for months and slippery even if open.
-During summer, however, the trip is highly recommended although it is not a simple drive and requires caution and careful driving as the road is narrow and treacherous, sometimes threading along a steep and rocky slope.
+In recent decades, access to the northernmost part of Strandir which you can reach by road has improved, and driving all the way to Norðurfjörður fjord is relatively easy in summer.
+It is not a drive anyone should even think of undertaking during winter, as the road is most likely closed for months and slippery even if open.
+During summer, however, the trip is highly recommended, although it is not an easy drive and requires caution and careful driving; the road is narrow and treacherous, sometimes threading along a steep and rocky slope.
 You might be apprehensive when you start the drive, but the farther north you travel, the more comfortable you will feel.
-In contrast to many interesting Road Trips and drives in Iceland where you can drive a kind of circle, Strandir is a road that you need to drive the same way back after reaching the northernmost part of the road, the fjord Norðurfjörður.
+In contrast to many interesting road trips and drives in Iceland where you tend to drive in a kind of circle, Strandir is a destination from which you need to take the same route back, once you have reached the northernmost end of the road, the fjord Norðurfjörður.

 What you will see on the Strandir drive

-Like the Westfjords Drive, the Strandir Drive is more of a scenic drive rather than a trip to see natural wonders.
-It is a drive into what is still a remote and peaceful part of Iceland, through a magnificent landscape with some stunning views from the tops of mountain passes.
-You will see tiny hamlets and villages and beautiful and impressive fjords.
-It is a part of Iceland that is still hard to live in, and communication in winter is still difficult.
-But it is different in many ways and alluring when you add the region's history to your drive.
+Like the Westfjords Drive, the Strandir Drive is more of an exhilarating experience, rather than a trip to see natural wonders.
+It is a sojourn into what is still a remote and peaceful part of Iceland, through a magnificent landscape with some stunning views from the tops of mountain passes.
+You will see tiny hamlets as well as beautiful and impressive fjords.
+A part of Iceland is still hard to live in, with communication in winter being difficult, and yet it is different in many ways and alluring when you add the region's history to your drive.

-The road, the best car for the drive and time of year to drive to Strandir
+The road, and the best car and time of year to drive to Strandir

-A back and forth drive in a day or preferably two days
+Driving back and forth in a day or preferably two days

 We recommend that you drive north from Hólmavík and start on Road Nr.
-61 turning to Road Nr.
-643 after a few kilometers drive from Hólmavík village.
-Although that road leads all the way to Norðurfjörður, we recommend the loop, driving by the north shore of Steingrímsfjörður fjord and stop at Drangsnes, Road Nr.
-645. In Steingrímsfjörður fjord it is not uncommon to see whales in the fjord.
-If you need to stop, you should find a good spot where you can park the car.
-Do not stop the car on the road or the shoulder of the road at any time.
-It has proven to be very dangerous.
-Drangsnes is a tiny village where you are invited to dive into a natural pool just by the roadside that you can stop at for a dip, as you drive through the village.
-The jacuzzi pots are heated with natural geothermal water and located on the shore by the main road and locker rooms and showers on the other side of the road.
+61, turning into Road Nr.
+643 a few kilometers beyond Hólmavík village.
+Although that road leads all the way to Norðurfjörður, we recommend the loop, driving by the north shore of Steingrímsfjörður fjord and stopping at Drangsnes, Road Nr.
+645. It is not uncommon to see whales in the Steingrímsfjörður fjord.
+If you must stop, find a good spot where you can park your car.
+Do not stop the vehicle on the road or the shoulder of the road at any time.
+That has proven to be very dangerous.
+Drangsnes is a tiny hamlet with an inviting little pool just by the roadside that you can stop at for a dip, as you drive through the village.
+The jacuzzi pots are heated with natural geothermal water and located on the shore by the main road, with locker rooms and showers on the other side of the road.
 In Drangsnes (and here is a well-kept secret in the tourism in Iceland), you can take a boat tour to Grímsey small island in Steingrímsfjörður fjord.
 This island is the best place in Iceland to see puffins in numbers and close if you are interested in puffins.
 After Drangsnes, you continue Road Nr.
-645 until it joins Road Nr.
-643 again after about 25-kilometer drive and head to Norðurfjörður.
+645 until it merges with Road Nr.
+643 again after about 25 kilometers, and head to Norðurfjörður.